-Major advances in biochemistry and understanding human health and disease continue to be made by mutation of the genomes of model organisms such as yeast and of eukaryotes such as the fruit fly Drosophila melanogaster and the round worm Caenorhabditis elegans.
-Each organism has a short generation time and can be genetically manipulated to provide insight into the functions of individual genes.
-These advances can potentially be translated into approaches that help humans by providing clues to curing human diseases such as cancer and Alzheimer disease.
+Major advances in biochemistry and understanding human health and disease continue to be made by mutation of the genomes of model organisms such as yeast, the fruit fly Drosophila melanogaster, the roundworm Caenorhabditis elegans, and the zebra fish, all organisms that can be genetically manipulated to provide insight into the functions of individual genes.
+These advances can potentially provide clues to curing human diseases such as cancer and Alzheimer disease.
 Figure 1-2 highlights areas that have developed or accelerated as a direct result of progress made in the Human Genome Project (HGP).
-New "-omics" fields have blossomed, each of which focuses on comprehensive study of the structures and functions of the molecules with which each is concerned.
-Definitions of these -omics fields mentioned below appear in the Glossary of this chapter.
+New "-omics" fields focus on comprehensive study of the structures and functions of the molecules with which each is concerned.
 The products of genes (RNA molecules and proteins) are being studied using the techniques of transcriptomics and proteomics.
 A spectacular example of the speed of progress in transcriptomics is the explosion of knowledge about small RNA molecules as regulators of gene activity.
 Other -omics fields include glycomics, lipidomics, metabolomics, nutrigenomics, and pharmacogenomics.
 To keep pace with the information generated, bioinformatics has received much attention.
 Other related fields to which the impetus from the HGP has carried over are biotechnology, bioengineering, biophysics, and bioethics.
-Nanotechnology is an active area, which, for example, may provide novel methods of diagnosis and treatment for cancer and other disorders.
-Stem cell biology is at the center of much current research.
-Gene therapy has yet to deliver the promise that it appears to offer, but it seems probable that ultimately will occur.
-Many new molecular diagnostic tests have developed in areas such as genetic, microbiologic, and immunologic testing and diagnosis.
-Systems biology is also burgeoning.
-The outcomes of research in the various areas mentioned above will impact tremendously the future of biology, medicine, and the health sciences.
-Synthetic biology offers the potential for creating living organisms, initially small bacteria, from genetic material in vitro that might carry out specific tasks such as cleansing petroleum spills.
-All of the above make the 21st century an exhilarating time to be directly involved in biology and medicine.